Localized Gaussian Splatting Editing with Contextual Awareness: Method

 \subsection{Anchor View Proposal}

 Existing multi-view diffusion models~\cite{liu2023zero1to3,ye2023consistent} demonstrate the ability to generate consistent illumination across multi-views given the baked-in lighting in input single-view image.
 Inspired by this observation, we aim to identify an anchor viewpoint around the bounding box that includes the strongest illumination cues, such as shadow and highlight.
 To this end, we propose an Anchor View Proposal (AVP) algorithm to reliably select a well-conditioned view from rendering of $N_{anc}$ surrounding viewpoints looking at the center of bounding box.
+Practically, we define a camera trajectory to render around the object and ensure capture of environmental illumination and no occlusion.
+The step may need certain amount of manual tuning such as distance to the object and elevation angle if the object in contact with a surface such as a table.
 The ideal proposed view should contain the most significant difference in illumination between the left-right, top-bottom, or diagonal halves of the rendered images (see evaluation in Sec.~\ref{sec:experiments-qualitative} and Sec.~\ref{sec:experiments-ablation}).
-This is achieved by rotating each rendered image by a predefined set of angles and selecting the rotation that places majority of brighter pixels to the left.
+This is achieved by rotating each rendered image by a predefined set of Azimuth angles and selecting the rotation that places majority of brighter pixels to the left.
 For robust lighting estimation from images, we convert rendered RGB images to HSV color space.
 This design choice is enlightened by the fact that V is the distance along the axis that turns black into non-black color, also known as ``brightness''.
 Therefore, computation of V-channel image estimates amount of light that lit the surface.
 In scenarios where the majority of illumination is predominantly cast in the top-bottom direction, our algorithm tends to output an arbitrary view.
 This behavior aligns with our requirement, as we sample viewpoints in azimuth and any view is considered equally suitable.
 Pseudocode of AVP algorithm is provided in the supplementary material.